Acceso y admisión

 Documents required for access:

-c) Higher education qualification legalised by the Ministry of Education and International Office in the country of origin, by the Spanish Consulate in said country and by the Spanish Ministry of International Affairs (diplomatic legalisation).
+c) Higher Education Qualification (Diploma, Degree or Title) legalised by the Ministry of Education and the Ministry of Foreign Affairs (or equivalent) in the country of origin, by the Spanish Consulate in that country and by the Spanish Ministry of International Affairs (diplomatic legalisation).
 The countries which have signed the Andrés Bello Convention do not need legalisation from the Spanish Ministry of International Affairs.

-d) Official academic certification of studies undertaken, with the same legalisation as for the qualification.
+d) Official Academic Certification of studies undertaken or completed, with the same legalisation as for the Qualification (Diploma, Degree or Title).

 e) Programmes and content of the subjects the applicant has completed.

-f) Certificate from the university of origin or competent body in the country which issued the qualification that these studies are of an educational level that is equivalent to the official Spanish qualifications and entitles access to official postgraduate courses in that country.
+f) Certificate from the University of origin or competent body in the country which issued the Qualification (Diploma, Degree or Title) that these studies are of an educational level that is equivalent to the official Spanish Qualifications and/or entitles the holder to acces official postgraduate courses in that country.

-g) Documents attesting to the language competence of Spanish and/or other languages, where applicable.
+h) Acrediting, certifying or supporting documents of the language competence in Spanish and/or other languages, where applicable.

-This payment will be made by national/international transfer (as applicable) to the revenue account for the centre; the centre must be contacted directly if the student needs further details.
-Any bank transfer fee must be paid by the applicant.
+This payment will be made by national/international transfer (as applicable) to the bank account for the University Centre; the University Centre must be contacted directly if the student needs further details.
+All bank transfer fees must be paid by the applicant.

 Documents required for admission:

-a) Those students whose previous studies were not in the SUS and whose qualifications system is different from the Spanish one must provide the "Statement of Equivalence of the mean mark for university courses undertaken in international centres".
-This requires completing the statement of equivalence of the mean mark form which is available from the Ministry of Education, Science and Sports at the following address (included therein are the necessary instructions to complete this application form):
+a) Students whose previous studies were not in the Spanish University System (SUS) and whose Grading System is different from the Spanish one must provide the "Statement of Equivalence of the mean mark for university courses undertaken in international centres".
+This requires completing the statement of equivalence of the mean mark form which is available from the Ministry of Education at the following address (included therein are the necessary instructions to complete the application form):

 Please submit any query about this process to the address given in: firstname.lastname@example.org